VenusViolet/Accesible-Mock-Up/README.md

 # Accesible-Mock-Up
-For our first challenge I have create a mock up web-page that practices accessibility
+For our first challenge I have created a mock up web-page that practices accessibility